eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

     of help would you need from the team?
 -->

-The implementation of `setup` is already ready in the mentioned pull request, however, I may need recommendations regarding changes to the documentation.
+I may require recommendations on placing the `after` handling and advices on changes to the documentation.

 ## Frequently Asked Questions